Geological structure of Great Britain: Caledonian Orogeny

-Each of these structures is aligned northeast - southwest, albeit with the more northerly of them trending closer to NNE - SSW.
+Each of these structures is aligned northeast–southwest, albeit with the more northerly of them trending closer to NNE–SSW.
 A map or satellite photo readily reveals these major trends.
-There are hundreds of other lesser faults and folds which follow a similar alignment - a trend known as the Caledonoid trend.
+There are hundreds of other lesser faults and folds which follow a similar alignment – a trend known as the Caledonoid trend.

-The Variscan Orogeny
+Variscan orogeny

-The Variscan Orogeny was a complex affair whereby the former micro-continent of Armorica collided with Laurussia (otherwise known as Euramerica or the Old Red Continent), followed by a further collision between Gondwana and the enlarged Laurussia.
+The Variscan orogeny was a complex affair whereby the former micro-continent of Armorica collided with Laurussia (otherwise known as Euramerica or the Old Red Continent), followed by a further collision between Gondwana and the enlarged Laurussia.
 In Britain it resulted in a variety of geological structures across the southwest from Pembrokeshire and South Glamorgan in Wales to Devon and Cornwall.